 A paid collection isn’t removed immediately from your credit report.
 The important thing to remember is that your credit report is a history of how you have managed your credit over time.
 That history will include both the good and bad.

-Although paying the debt probably won’t make a significant change right away, it will help you rebuild your credit history faster.
+Although paying the debt might not make a significant change right away, it will help you rebuild your credit history faster.

 Thanks for asking.